What’s in This Article

 How Do 3G and 4G Compare to 1G and 2G?

-- 1G: flat, simplest puddle control
+- 1G: flat position with the simplest puddle control.

-- 2G: horizontal, moderate control demands
+- 2G: horizontal position with moderate control demands.

 What Should You Practice Before a 3G or 4G Test?